J-sephB-lt-n/knowledge-base/obsidian-vault/Joe's AI Coding Strategy 2026-01.md

 ## Proposed coding agent workflow:
 (putting all of my proposed practices into practice)

+(For a more concise - maybe also more up to date - version of this, look at my bash function  `cursor_helper`)

 | Step                                                                                                                                                                                                       | What it Does                                                                                                                                                                                                                                                                                                                                                                                                                          | Practice ID(s) |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------- |
 | 1. **/discuss_potential_approaches_llm_general_knowledge**<br>and/or **discuss_potential_approaches_framework_based**<br>2.<br>**/more_solutions** (can run this many times)<br>3.<br>**/assess_solution** | - First, systematically explore potential solutions.<br>- Second, systematically assesses the chosen solution.<br>- This sequence of steps could just be run in ChatGPT web.                                                                                                                                                                                                                                                          | 15, 16, 19     |